gravitational/docker-debian/README.md

 ## Customizations

-All images shipped with [dumb-init](https://github.com/Yelp/dumb-init).
+All images are shipped with [dumb-init](https://github.com/Yelp/dumb-init).
-Main purpose for it is to get rid of zombies and proper passing of signals into container.
+The main purpose of it is to manage zombie processes and properly pass signals into container.

-There're also special cleaning script for each image.
-If you want to keep your image slim, you should do this at the end of your Dockerfile:
+There are also special cleaning script for each image.
+If you want to keep your image slim, add this to the end of your Dockerfile:
 ```dockerfile
 RUN test -f /clean.sh && sh /clean.sh
 ```